Laryea Kingston: Hearts

 When Terek failed to secure a return to the Premier League, Kingston appeared set for a permanent departure from the Chechen side.
-Despite an approach from Bolton Wanderers and rumoured interest from Newcastle United and Fulham.
+Despite an approach from Bolton Wanderers and rumored interest from Newcastle United and Fulham.
 Kingston joined Hearts on 25 January 2007 on an initial six-month loan deal.
 Hearts also negotiated the option to sign him permanently for a further three years at the initial contract's end and exercised this option on 6 June 2007, for a reported fee of £500,000.
 Kingston's time at Heart of Midlothian is generally considered a disappointment as he was so rarely available to play because of injury and international commitments.

 Vitesse

 After his release from Hearts, Kingston moved to the Netherlands to sign for Vitesse Arnhem, but was released in December 2010 after just six months with the club.

 Move to Israel

 Kingston, who had trained with his former club Hearts of Oak after his release from Vitesse, signed a two-year deal with Israeli Premier League side Hapoel Be'er Sheva on 13 July 2011.

-On 6 August, kingston scored his first goal for Be'er Sheva in a Free Kick Against Beitar Jerusalem In the Toto Cup in a game which Be'er Sheva won 3–0.
+On 6 August, Kingston scored his first goal for Be'er Sheva in a Free Kick Against Beitar Jerusalem In the Toto Cup in a game which Be'er Sheva won 3–0.